 First Glance at the Front of Each Cartridge

-When I put the counterfeit and the authentic Pokémon Yellow carts side by side, a few things jump out right away:
+When I compare the fake and real Pokémon Yellow cartridges side by side, a few differences stand out immediately:

 - The counterfeit shell is a lighter shade of yellow than the genuine game.